ercanbeyen/movie-application/README.md

 ### Summary

-There are 3 entities in this project
+There are 3 entities and 1 document in this project

+Entities:
 - Movie
 - Director
 - Actor

+ Documents:
+ - Cinema

 ### Requirements